Testing REST APIs using Postman and Newman

 2. Trigger a series of API calls to simulate some user flow

-Next, my requirement is user should be able to create a new Todo, update the newly created Todo and finally delete that Todo.
-Even before doing all these users should be authenticated.
-As we are using JWT based authentication, upon successful login user will get an access_token and for each subsequent request user should send access_token as a Header.
+Next, my requirement is that a user should be able to create a new Todo, update the newly created Todo, and finally delete that Todo.
+Even before doing all this, users should be authenticated.
+As we are using JWT based authentication, upon successful login, the user will get an access_token, and for each subsequent request, the user should send the access_token as a Header.

-Also, we need to capture the ID of newly created Todo, which is Auto generated primary key in DB, and use that ID for update todo and delete todo requests.
+Also, we need to capture the ID of the newly created Todo, which is an auto-generated primary key in the DB, and use that ID for update and delete todo requests.

-Now, add a new Request named login with URL http://localhost:8080/api/auth/login and POST method with following JSON Payload:
+Now, add a new Request named login with the URL http://localhost:8080/api/auth/login and the POST method with the following JSON Payload:

 {